WaiYongF/WaiYongF/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🔭 Looking for current project I'm working on?    👉 [AI-Driven-Construction-Data-Pipeline](https://github.com/WaiYongF/AI-Driven-Construction-Data-Pipeline)
+- 📊 Looking for data visualization in Power BI?    👉 [Data_Visualization_of_Risk_Assessment_of_Transactions](https://github.com/WaiYongF/Data_Visualization_of_Risk_Assessment_of_Transactions)

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">